GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/vehicles/tanks/RedReaper/[BETA] Track Chip v7/info.md

 The goods.

-You'll have to copy and paste "Adv_Track_Chip.txt" into your gmod e2 folder
+You'll have to copy and paste this to a text file then save it into your gmod e2 folder, or you can use this [dropbox link here](https://www.dropbox.com/scl/fi/kn8p5ee334e099cuw9px8/Adv_Track_Chip.txt?rlkey=u7xm2x82p94alypwlly0r6ob0&e=1&dl=0).

 "VarLib.txt" is the variable library.
 You spawn this chip and update it on your vehicle, and link it to the main track chip.
 This way when the track chip auto-updates, it always gets the right variables.